interop-alliance/kvplus-js/README.md

 ### Initializing a Collection

-`Promise<> createCollection (string collectionName, Object options = {})`
+`Promise createCollection (string collectionName, Object options = {})`

 Creates/initializes a collection in the store.
+If the backend storage mechanism does not have any need for initializing a collection (such as an in-memory store), the implementation should do something like `return Promise.resolve()`.

-This operation should be *idempotent* -- if the collection already exists, it should result in a no-op.
+*Important:* This operation should be *idempotent* -- if the collection already exists, it should result in a no-op.
 Think of it as likely to run each time an app server starts up (instead of only once, at install time or in a database migration).